NeerCodes/DevOps/README.md

 **4. Application Layer (Combines OSI Application + Presentation + Session) –** Provides services to end users (HTTP, FTP, DNS).

-**- Key Point:** The TCP/IP model is the real-world implementation used for internet communication.
+**Key Point:** The TCP/IP model is the real-world implementation used for internet communication.